Australians vote to determine conservative government future | Politics

 "If we get a clear outcome today then whoever is prime minister will be on a plane to Tokyo on Monday, which isn't ideal, I've got to say, immediately after a campaign," Albanese said.

-Analysts have said that Morrison left the election until the latest date available to him to give himself more time to reduce Labour's lead in opinion polls.
+Analysts have said that Morrison left the election until the latest data available to him to give himself more time to reduce Labor's lead in opinion polls.

-Labour is promising more spending on care for children and the elderly.
-The coalition is promising better economic management as Australia's deficit soars because of the pandemic.
+Labor is promising more spending on care for children and the elderly.
+The coalition promises better economic management as Australia's deficit soars because of the pandemic.

 Morrison said if reelected his government would deliver lower taxes as well as downward pressure on interest rates and costs of living.